validsdp/validsdp/README.md

 - `validsdp_intro e lower` [`using (hyp1, ...)`] [`with (param1, ...)`] [`as Hl`]
 - `validsdp_intro e upper` [`using (hyp1, ...)`] [`with (param1, ...)`] [`as Hu`]

+where `e` is a term of type `R` representing a multivariate polynomial expression with rational constants and real-valued variables.

+The syntax `using (hyp1, ...)` allows one to select the hypotheses from the context to be considered by the solver.
+These hypotheses should be multivariate polynomial inequalities with rational constants and real-valued variables.
+They determine the input domain of the considered optimization problem.
+If the clause `using (hyp1, ...)` is omitted, the polynomial expression `e` is bounded over the whole vector space.

+The syntax `as Hl` (resp. `as (Hl, Hu)`) allows one to specify the name of the inequalities added to the context.
+If this clause is omitted, the `validsdp_intro` tactic generates a fresh name and adds a single hypothesis with this name in the context asserting the proven inequality (or double-inequality).

+The syntax `with (param1, ...)` supports the same options as the `validsdp` tactic:

+- `s_sdpa` (*use the SDPA solver*)
+- `s_csdp` (*use the CSDP solver*)
+- `s_mosek` (*use the Mosek solver*)
+- `s_verbose (verb : nat)` (*set the verbosity level, default: 0*)

 Examples
 --------